DangerKlippers/danger-klipper/docs/G-Codes.md

 The configfile module is automatically loaded.

 #### SAVE_CONFIG
-`SAVE_CONFIG`: This command will overwrite the main printer config file and restart the host software.
+`SAVE_CONFIG [RESTART=0|1]`: This command will overwrite the main printer config file and restart the host software.
 This command is used in conjunction with other calibration commands to store the results of calibration tests.
+If RESTART is set to 0, no restart will be performed !!USE WITH CAUTION!!.

 ### [delayed_gcode]